imixs/imixs-office-workflow/README.md

 # Imixs-Office-Workflow

-'Imixs-Office-Workflow' provides a open source workflow suite for small, medium and large enterprises.
+'Imixs-Office-Workflow' provides a **Open Source Workflow Suite** for small, medium and large enterprises.
-The Project is build on top of the '[Imixs-Marty](https://github.com/imixs/imixs-marty)' project and is licensed under the GPL.
+The Project is build on top of the '[Imixs-Workflow](https://www.imixs.org)' project and is licensed under the GPL.

-The goal of this project is to provide a powerful and simple to use business process management suite.
-The project can be extended with custom plugins and modules.
+The goal of the project is to provide a powerful and easy-to-use business process management suite for companies and organizations.
+With the help of '[Imixs-BPMN](https://www.imixs.org/sub_modeler.html)', business processes can be designed within the BPMN 2.0 standard and easily adapted to the individually needs of an enterprise.

+## Open Source
+Imixs-Workflow is a free and open source technology.
+Therefore, this solution can be easily customized and extended with custom plugins and modules.
 You can find further information on the web site [Imixs-Office-Workflow](http://www.office-workflow.de).

 * **Technical information** can be found on the [marty project home](http://www.imixs.org/marty).
+* **Release notes ** can be read [here](https://github.com/imixs/imixs-office-workflow/releases).
 * **Migration notes** can be found [here](MIGRATION-NOTES.md)

+## Contribute
+The source code is free available on [Github](https://github.com/imixs/imixs-office-workflow).

+If you have any questions about how Imixs-Office-Worklfow works and how you can use it in your own project, you can ask your question on the [GitHub Issue Tracker](https://github.com/imixs/imixs-office-workflow/issues).
+With a pull request on GitHub you can tell about your ideas and changes you would like to contribute.

-## Build
+## Need Help?
-Imixs-Office-Workflow is based on [Maven](http://maven.apache.org/) and runs on the Java EE stack.
-Imixs-Office-Workflow can be deployed on JBoss/Wildfly server or other Java EE application servers.
-To build the Java EE artifact from sources, run the maven install command first:

-	mvn clean install

-Please check the pom.xml file for depencencies and versions.
-The master-branch of the project is always in development and is using the latest snapshot releases.
-You can build a [tagged version](https://github.com/imixs/imixs-office-workflow/releases) to build a stable version.
-To deploy the artifact the application server must provide a database pool named "java:/jdbc/office" and a security domain/realm named 'office'.
-See also the [Imixs-Workflow Deployment Guide](http://www.imixs.org/doc/deployment/index.html) for further details.

-As an alternative to setup a server environment by yourself you can use docker to run Imixs-Office-Workflow locally or in production.
+[Imixs Software Solutions GmbH](http://www.imixs.com) is an open source company and we are specialized in business process management solutions (BPMS).
+If you need professional services and consulting for your individual software project [please contact us](mailto:info@imixs.com).

 <br /><br /><img src="small_h-trans.png" />